phalcon-orphanage/docs/en/reference/db.rst

     $config->charset    = "UNICODE";

     // Create a connection
-    $connection = Phalcon_Db::factory("Postgresql", $config, true);
+    $connection = \Phalcon\Db::factory("Postgresql", $config, true);

 Connection Pooling
 ------------------
 To control the creation of database connections through applications, a `connection pool`_ has been implemented in the framework.
 It caches each connection created to avoid making multiple connections to the same adapter/host/username.
+For more information you can check the documentation for :doc:`Phalcon\Db\Pool <../api/Phalcon_Db_Pool>.

 .. code-block:: php